H-Tudor/devops_final_backend/docs/source/README.rst

 Setup
 -----

-This application requires a keycloack instance for authentification of client services, and the keycloack shoul have a realm with - a confidential client setup for direct access - a user with password for each client service (frontend) that will be using the API
+This application requires a keycloak instance for authentification of client services, and the keycloak shoul have a realm with - a confidential client setup for direct access - a user with password for each client service (frontend) that will be using the API